ByungKi-K/JointDiT-code/README.md

 # JointDiT-code
-JointDiT: Enhancing RGB-Depth Joint Modeling with Diffusion Transformers
+This is the repository that contains source code for the ArXiv 2025 paper, JointDiT: Enhancing RGB-Depth Joint Modeling with Diffusion Transformers.